-- Develop an auDA-specific leadership training program to support leadership capability and career development and a program for staff to map and meet professional development goals. - Develop a culture of skills development and innovation across all areas of operation. - Develop a program for staff to annually map and meet relevant professional development goals - Develop a holistic operating model that leverages new technology, and aligns capabilities and services with strategic objectives.
+- Develop an auDA-specific leadership training program to support leadership capability and career development - Develop a culture of skills development and innovation across all areas of operation. - Develop a program for staff to annually map and meet relevant professional development goals - Develop a holistic operating model that leverages new technology, and aligns capabilities and services with strategic objectives.